cholalabs/passport-localapikey/README.md

 [Passport](http://passportjs.org/) strategy for authenticating with a apikey.

-This module lets you authenticate using a apikey in your Node.js applications.
-By plugging into Passport, local apikey authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+This module lets you authenticate using a apikey in your Node.js applications which is used to build rest apis.By plugging into Passport, local apikey authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).